debraysimon/tpxle-doc/docs/C-Procedure-Topics/GetStartedMobileApp_T/README.md

 <img src="./images/appRegisterPersonalDetails.png" width="300px" border="1" />

 ## App permissions after first login
 After the first app login, the mobile app will request location, Bluetooth, notification and storage permissions.
 These permissions must be granted to the app all the time (even when the app is in background).
-This is especially required for location and Bluetooth permissions as the app is connecting to the tracker over bluetooth and reporting the phone positions on behalf of the tracker (only when the app is connected to the tracker over Blueooth).
+This is especially required for location and Bluetooth permissions as the app is connecting to the tracker over bluetooth and reporting the phone positions on behalf of the tracker (only when the app is connected to the tracker over Bluetooth).

 The screenshot below shows the app permissions for location in Android/iOS settings.
 <img src="./images/appLocationPermission.png" width="300px" border="1" />